akhoury/nodebb-plugin-ubbmigrator/README.md

     // common configs
     common: {

-        log: 'debug', // or just 'info,warn,error' if you don't want to spam the logs too much
+        log: 'useful,warn,error,info', // or just 'debug' if you want to spam the logs

         nginx: {
             // ONLY replace the 'MY_UBB_PATH' and 'MY_NBB_PATH' and leave the ${FROM} and ${TO} as they will be replaced appropriately